uniwswap/uniwens-docs/contract-api-reference/publicresolver.md

 function supportsInterface(bytes4 interfaceID) external pure returns (bool)
 ```

-POWNS uses [ERC 165](https://eips.ethereum.org/EIPS/eip-165) for interface detection.
+UNIWENS uses [ERC 165](https://eips.ethereum.org/EIPS/eip-165) for interface detection.
 ERC 165 requires that supporting contracts implement a function, `supportsInterface`, which takes an interface ID and returns a boolean value indicating if this interface is supported or not.

 Interface IDs are calculated as the exclusive-or of the four-byte function identifiers of each function included in the interface.
 For example, `addr(bytes32)` has the function ID _0x3b3b57de_.
 Because it is the only function in the EthereumPoW Address interface, its interface ID is also _0x3b3b57de_, and so calling `supportsInterface(0x3b3b57de)` will return _true_ for any resolver that supports `addr()`.